This module demonstrates evidence-based exercises to improve thoracic spine range of motion.

 Side-Bending and Rotational Movements

 Nicole Fogarty holds a Doctor of Physical Therapy degree from Northeastern University.
 She has experience treating patients with cardiopulmonary, orthopedic, and neurological impairments in the inpatient setting.
-She also has experience in outpatient orthopedics with additional training in medical screening and lumbopelvic examination and treatment.
+She also has experience in outpatient orthopedics.
+She has additional training in medical screening, lumbopelvic examination and treatment, and treatment of patients with cardiopulmonary diseases.
 Nicole enjoys using her clinical experience and interest in current rehabilitation research as a Physical Therapy writer for Relias.
-Disclosure: Nicole Fogarty, PT, DPT discloses the following potential conflict of interests/commercial interests: Relevant Financial Relationship with Relias LLC as a Salaried Employee Relevant Non-Financial Relationship with No Entities Exists as a Contributor

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.